 Jaelem Bhate is a conductor, composer, and bandleader from Vancouver, B.C. whose musical diversity has come to define his career.
-Jaelem is currently pursuing his Master of Music degree in Orchestral Conducting at UBC under the guidance of Dr. Jonathan Girard.
+Jaelem completed his Master of Music degree in Orchestral Conducting at UBC in 2019 under the guidance of Dr. Jonathan Girard.
 He previously received his undergraduate degree in percussion performance at UBC where he graduated first in his class and received the prestigious Wesbrook Award for academic achievement and leadership.
 His most recent invitations to perform include the Vancouver Symphony Orchestra, Vancouver Metropolitan Orchestra, Kamloops Symphony, Nanaimo Symphony, and the Vancouver Island Symphony.

 Jaelem won the position of assistant conductor of the Vancouver Philharmonic, after a season serving as assistant conductor of the highly competitive 2018 National Academy Orchestra of Canada under Maestro Boris Brott.
-He has conducted at the International Society for Contemporary Music Festival and the Canadian Music Center New Music series and looks forward to conducting at the 2019 Pacific Rim International Music Festival.
-Jaelem has pursued his conducting studies at a number of professional masterclasses.
+He has conducted at the International Society for Contemporary Music Festival, the Canadian Music Center New Music series and the 2019 Pacific Rim International Music Festival.
+He was selected as a conducting fellow at the prestigious Eastern Music Festival in the summer of 2019, where he will work closely with acclaimed Maestro Gerard Schwarz.
+Jaelem has pursued his conducting studies at a number of prior professional masterclasses.
 These include the New York Conducting Institute in Manhattan studying with Paul Nadler of the MET Opera company, and the University of Oregon conducting masterclass with Maestro Neil Varon of the Eastman School, and Dr. David Jacobs.
 He was assistant conductor at the Pacific Regional International Summer Music Academy with Maestro Arthur Arnold of the Moscow Symphony Orchestra.

 Jaelem is a dedicated educator and believes in bringing music into the lives of as many people as possible, no matter their previous experiences or social circumstances.
 He is proud to be involved as an instructor with the St. James Music Academy, an el sistema inspired program for disadvantaged youth on the downtown East side of Vancouver.
 He also spent two years educating young children and teens at the UBC Summer Music Institute, where he was a senior staff member and instrumental ensemble assistant.
 He was named the 2019 Nestor Korchinsky Leadership Award from UBC for his diverse work serving the community.